 Climate controlled units are great for protecting items of great monetary or sentimental value.
 Our units are kept above 55 degrees during the cooler months and below 85 degrees during warmer months.

 Moving and storage go hand in hand.
 Whether you’re traveling across town or across the country, moving is an exciting and fresh start.
 While Storage Rentals of America is here to help you with all your storage needs, we also want to help you get familiar with Columbia dn the nearby area.
 That is why we put together this resource guide for Columbia.

 Located in the geographic center of South Carolina, the state capital is also a commercial hub with a small town vibe.
 It is a vibrant college town and cultural center.
 It is a city with deep roots and a modern, eclectic downtown.
 In short, Columbia, South Carolina is a great place to be.

 The city of 136,000+ residents was incorporated in 1786.
 What is now the University of South Carolina was founded in Columbia in 1801.
 Columbia became a textile manufacturing hub by the early 20th Century.
 Recent history has included strong public/private partnerships to ensure the economic vitality of the city and region.

 Most South Carolina cities and big towns have cute nicknames and Columbia is no exception.
 The name is sometimes shortened to “Cola,” and some clever residents even refer to it as “Soda Town” despite having no connection to the carbonated beverage industry.

-What to do in Columbia, SC
+Fun Activities in Columbia, SC

 There is no reason to be bored in Columbia.
 From museums to sports, music, and a full calendar of annual events, there really is something for everyone to enjoy.
 Here are a few highlights: